*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Just don’t give him vodka.

-Before you go to bed, make sure you put a warm blanket on him, preferably wool.
+Before you go to bed, make sure you place a warm blanket on him, preferably wool.
 You wouldn’t want him to freeze to death.
-Who wants to wake up the next morning to find your caga tió all stiff and belly up?
+Who wants to wake up the next morning to find their tió all stiff and belly up?

 Cover up the trunk of his body with his face sticking out so he can eat.
 Now he’s nice and cozy and ready to feast.